abstracta/jmeter-java-dsl/docs/guide/protocols/http/keepAlive.md

 To force server to close the connection after each request, you can disable keep-alive with `.useKeepAlive(false)` either on an individual `httpSampler` or globally on `httpDefaults`.

 This can be useful when you’re load-testing an API that enforces a strict limit on the number of simultaneous sockets per client.
-If you leave keep-alive enabled, each virtual user will hold its socket open for the duration of the test, consuming the gateway’s connection pool.
+If you leave keep-alive enabled, each thread will hold its socket open for the duration of the test, consuming the server's connection resources.

 ```java
 import static us.abstracta.jmeter.javadsl.JmeterDsl.*;